This Island (Le Tigre album): Composition and songs

 This Island has been described as poppier than previous Le Tigre records, and was something the band had been developing since their last album Feminist Sweepstakes.
 "The writing was emerging as poppier and accessible", Hanna said in an interview to The Guardian.
 "I remember saying to the others, 'All the songs I'm writing are pop songs.
 What are you writing?
 Because if we're going on a major label, let this be the record.'"

-Seconds

-"Seconds" is a fast punk song about then-president George W. Bush.
-Hanna, a strong opponent of Bush, commented on him and the song:"You know that feeling when you see him on TV and you feel like you're going to throw up?"
-I feel like I can't look at him anymore because I get so physically freaked out and upset.
-I don't wanna be one of those "tune out, turn off" people, but I don't even know if I can mentally take watching him lie anymore.
-It makes me so angry and upset."